IBM/operator-collection-sdk/website/content/docs/ibm-operator-collection-sdk/troubleshooting.md

 ## SSL Certificates
 ---
-If you experience issues with `urlopen error [SSL: CERTIFICATE_VERIFY_FAILED]`, or similar issues, you may need to install and use SSL Certificates before running this extension.
+If you experience issues with `urlopen error [SSL: CERTIFICATE_VERIFY_FAILED]`, or similar issues, you may need to install and use SSL Certificates before running commands that connect to a cluster.

 To install SSL Certificates in Python, you can install the [`certifi`](https://pypi.org/project/certifi/) package via `pip`: